gantners/CarND-Vehicle-Detection/writeup_template.md

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on one window with 1.5 scale using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:
+Ultimately I searched on one window with 1.5 scale using YCrCb 3-channel HOG features plus spatially binned and histograms of color in the feature vector, which provided a nice result.

-See section 3 for pipeline images of spatial binning, color histogram and hog features.
+See section 3 for images of spatial binning, color histogram and hog features.

+By using higher threshold for heatmaps i could eliminate some more false positives.

 ---